DataDog/documentation/content/en/synthetics/mobile_app_testing/_index.md

 Mobile Application Testing allows you to test and monitor key business flows for Android and iOS applications using real devices.
 Datadog runs these tests on real devices to provide a realistic, step-by-step representation of key application workflows, screenshots of each step, and detailed pass or fail results so your team can quickly visualize what went wrong.
-Mobile app tests can run on a schedule, on-demand, or directly within your [CI/CD pipelines][1].
+Mobile app tests can run on a schedule, on demand, or directly within your [CI/CD pipelines][1].

 You can create mobile app tests in Datadog by navigating to [**Digital Experience** > **New Test**][12] and selecting **Mobile Application Test**.